peregrine-cms/peregrine-toolbox-explore/README.md

 Maven and Node.

 Peregrine Toolbox has the following benefits:
-1. It contains the full development tools with the correct versions
+1. Contains full set of development tools for building Peregrine
-2. Avoid installing additional software on your host system
+2. Avoids the installation of dev tools on your host system
-3. Use your preferred IDEs to write code
+3. Allows you to use your preferred IDE

 ## Install Peregrine Toolbox